tphummel/blog/content/posts/five-good-books.md

 - "Habit 1: Be Proactive" overlaps with GTD's focus on identifying the next physical action on a project.
 - "Habit 2: Begin with the end in mind" overlaps with GTD's focus on defining clear project outcomes.
-- "Habit 4: Think Win-win" overlaps with Stage 4-5 in Tribal Leadership
+- "Habit 4: Think Win-win" overlaps with Stage 4-5 in Tribal Leadership.
+Having an abundance mentality instead of scarcity.
 - "Habit 5: Seek first to understand then to be understood" pairs well with the methods in Dialogue Mapping
 - "Habit 7: Sharpen the saw" helps reinforce the need to recharge and balance your life.
 The Production/Production Capacity balance topic supports getting away from the work to ensure you have the energy to continue ahead.
 It is adjacent to Lateral Thinking, in particular looking for creative stimulation that may seem at first unrelated to your primary focus.